Skip to main content

 Last updated: March 22, 2026

-A good fit for students who want small classes and close faculty access. no major red flags in the data.
-98% freshman retention — students rarely leave.
+A good fit for students who want small classes and close faculty access. no major red flags in the data. financial aid brings net price below sticker.

 Accept